ruffoa/Compilers-PT_Pascal/Docs/A1 - Scanner Screener Docs.md

 +        ]
     ...
 ```
-Added in the forward slash token, as well as implemented the comment and alternate commen logic here
+Added in the forward slash token, as well as implemented the comment and alternate comment logic here

 Equals (and related compound tokens):
 ```diff